 What a Multi-Year Funding Arc Actually Looks Like

-Most founders think about funding one check at a time.
 They chase the next grant, the next contract, the next lifeline.

 But sustainable organizations don't grow that way.
 They layer funding sources strategically across years, matching capital type to their growth stage and business model.

-This lesson shows you what that looks like in practice—whether you're building a small business, scaling a social enterprise, or running a nonprofit.
+This lesson shows you what that looks like in practice, whether you're building a small business, scaling a social enterprise, or running a nonprofit.

 The Problem With Single-Source Thinking